maxkerschersantelli/SolarSystem/README.md

 Open the .exe file to run on PC or the .app file to run on Mac.

-Open the .xcodeproj file in xcode to run on an iOS device.

 Open the .unity file in unity to run the scene on a computer.